 But we're talking logs that you've got to get your big chainsaws out to go through.

-And then we get this giant windstorms yesterday with uh very heavy air in the form of all of this moisture and cold.
+And then we get this giant windstorms yesterday with very heavy air in the form of all of this moisture and cold.

 Okay, so that's your feeder band that'll be hitting the middle of the country probably Wednesday or Thursday.

-Um then there's another one.
+And then there's another one.

 All right, so we're looking at it right now.

-We can see it offshore, it's moving down from the north and uh sort of swirling, and it'll be moving onshore a little bit.
+It's moving down from the north and sort of swirling and it'll be moving onshore a little bit.

 And I hadn't met, I've only lived in this particular part of the coast for three years.

-Um we've had big windstorms.
+We've had big windstorms.

-Uh just what insurance calls for around here.
+Just what insurance calls for around here.

-Uh so uh but this was a big windstorm and it's very heavy air, and it's just pushed all these trees over.
+So, but this was a big windstorm, and it's very heavy air.

-So it's gonna come on in.
+So it's going to come on in.

 Okay, so on top of all of this issue that seems to be arising around that time, we've got these issues that are already starting to pop up for them right now.